EBITDA

 Best Practices

-Show both $ and %: Report EBITDA ($) and EBITDA Margin (%) for quick comparability.
+Show both value and margin: Report EBITDA ($) and EBITDA Margin (% of Revenue) side-by-side for easy comparison.

-Segment it: Break out by product, region, or business unit if material—blended EBITDA can hide problems.
+Segment if material: Break out EBITDA by product, geography, or business unit to reveal mix differences.

 Best Practices

-Show both $ and %: Report EBITDA ($) and EBITDA Margin (%) for quick comparability.
+Show both value and margin: Report EBITDA ($) and EBITDA Margin (% of Revenue) side-by-side for easy comparison.

-Segment it: Break out by product, region, or business unit if material—blended EBITDA can hide problems.
+Segment if material: Break out EBITDA by product, geography, or business unit to reveal mix differences.

 Best Practices

-Show both $ and %: Report EBITDA ($) and EBITDA Margin (%) for quick comparability.
+Show both value and margin: Report EBITDA ($) and EBITDA Margin (% of Revenue) side-by-side for easy comparison.

-Segment it: Break out by product, region, or business unit if material—blended EBITDA can hide problems.
+Segment if material: Break out EBITDA by product, geography, or business unit to reveal mix differences.

 FAQs